Alzheimer’s and Dementia Behavior Management

 Maintain calm within yourself.
 Getting anxious or upset in response to problem behavior can increase the patient’s stress.
 Respond to the emotion being communicated by the behavior, not the behavior itself.
 Try to remain flexible, patient, and relaxed.
 If you find yourself becoming anxious or losing control, take time out to cool down.

-Manage stress in an Alzheimer’s patient
+Manage stress in an Alzheimer’s or dementia patient

 Different stress-reducing techniques work better for some Alzheimer’s patients than others, so you may need to experiment to find the ones that best help your loved one.